-Reconciliation of Fair Value Measurements (using Significant Unobservable Inputs) Categorised within Level 3 of the Fair Value Hierarchy
+Reconciliation of Fair Value Measurements (using Significant Unobservable Inputs) Categorised within

-The value of assets categorised within Level 3 as at the 31 March 2017 is $\pounds$ 469,500 (value as at 31 March 2016 was $\pounds$ 469,545).
+The value of assets categorised within Level 3 as at the 31 March 2018 is £461,600 (value as at 31 March 2017 was £469,500).
 There has been no change in the assets identified in this category.